pydio/pydio-doc-admin-guide/4_access_control_and_security/4_ent_binding_to_ldap_ad.md

 - Left Attribute: is the attribute name of user object in ldapserver
 - Right Attribute: is the attribute name of the user object in pydio. _They are case sensitive names e.g: **displayName**, **email**, **Roles**_
 - Rule String: You can define this string as a filter for the mapping process.
-It can be blank, contain a list of value, or a regular expression string.
+It can be blank, contain a list of value or a regular expression string.

 [:image-popup:4_access_control_and_security/2_13_ldap/Selection_867.png]

-Example: *department* is an attribute of user object in ldap, it accepts the following values: _finance, admin, hr, marketing, it_helpdesk, it_hardware_.
+**Example**: `department` is an attribute of user object in ldap, it accepts the following values: **finance, admin, hr, marketing, it_helpdesk, it_hardware**.

 But you would like to map only **"admin"**, **"it_helpdesk"**, **"it_hardware"**  values to Roles in Pydio to do so, define them as the following:

     Left Attribute: department